micheldegeofroy/Lotominer/README.md

 ## V2 (2025)

-This script provides a basic setup for running a Bitcoin solo miner on a Raspberry Pi 4.
+This script provides a basic setup for running a Bitcoin Solo CPU miner on a Raspberry Pi 4 with Tailscale and Telegram Bot.

 **Intended Environment:**
 - Raspberry Pi OS Lite (64-bit) Debian Bullseye